Careers at MCS

 Qualifications

-Successful candidates for this role will evidence the following qualifications:
+Successful candidates for this role will bring the following qualifications:

 Experience & Professional Qualifications

-- Prior experience working in a leadership or administrative role in a school or similar nonprofit organization (3+ years, strongly preferred)
+- 5+ years experience in a fundraising role for a school or nonprofit organization

 Mindsets